ft-interactive/starter-kit/README.md

 - `gulp build` — builds a compressed, deployable app in `dist`

-Bonus command: `npm run serve` is another way to run `gulp serve`, with the difference that it will automatically restart whenever you edit the gulpfile.
+Bonus command: `npm run serve` is another way to run `gulp serve`, with the added benefit that it will automatically restart whenever you edit the gulpfile.

 ### Components